alanng10/Ultimate/Docue/a.md

 Park is most general and most level.

-Ultimate word "park" first letter "p" refers to instance of state.
+Ultimate word "park" first letter "p" refers to any state.

-Second letter "a" refers to instance of all.
+Second letter "a" refers to any all.

-Third letter "r" refers to instance of refed package.
+Third letter "r" refers to any refed package.

-Fourth letter "k" refers to instance of kinded output.
+Fourth letter "k" refers to any kinded output.